 But he kind of gave me a sense of where he was going to be, like, you know, performing like when he's really, really drunk or he's just got sort a slight buzz on kind of a thing.
 One thing he did tell me that he did do, though, is he watched a lot of YouTube videos of drunks.
 And I guess you can go online and just watch drunks.

-ZEMECKIS: And I don't think they know that they're being videotaped.
-But he would come to me and say, you know, I watched this one where this guy was trying to put his shoe on and he was working on this for like, you know, 10 minutes.
-He was out there on the street and he couldn't get his foot in his shoe.
+ZEMECKIS: But he would come to me and say, you know, I watched this one where this guy was trying to put his shoe on and he was working on this for like, you know, 10 minutes to get this shoe on.
+He was out there on the street, and he couldn't get his foot in his shoe.
 And so he was - you know, he was looking at the physicality of what it is he was going to do.

 DAVIES: We're speaking with Robert Zemeckis.
 He directed the new film "Flight," starring Denzel Washington.
 We'll talk more after a short break.
 This is FRESH AIR.